SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

-   Extensions can add new computed properties, but they cannot add stored properties, or add stored property observers to existing stored properties.
+   Extensions can add new computed properties, but they cannot add stored properties, or add property observers to existing properties.

 .. _Extensions_Initializers: